14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Envato Elements

-It’s easy to grab that plastic water bottle or leave the lights on without thinking.
-But all those little choices add up to big impacts on our planet.
-Being mindful of our environmental footprint isn’t just good for the Earth — it’s good for our wallets and our future, too.
+It’s easy to grab that plastic water bottle or leave every light in the house on without thinking.
+But all those little choices add up to big impacts on the planet we’re all trying to live on.
+Being mindful of your environmental footprint isn’t just about being green; it’s often better for your wallet and ensures there’s actually a decent world left for you to enjoy later.

 6. Waiting for health problems to catch up